pi-Flow: Policy-Based Few-Step Generation via Imitation Distillation: pi -ID: Policy-Based Imitation Distillation

 \textbf{Data-dependent and data-free $\pi$-ID.} The initial state $\vx_{t_{\text{src}}}$ can be obtained via forward diffusion from real data $\vx_0$ (data-dependent Algorithm~\ref{alg:train_datadepend}), or via \methodname's reverse denoising from random noise $\vx_1$ (data-free Algorithm~\ref{alg:train_datafree}).
 Both methods have roughly the same computational cost, and comparable performance, as demonstrated in the experiments (\S~\ref{sec:experiments}).

-\textbf{\edit{Error bounds and convergence.}} \edit{As discussed by \citet{dagger}, on-policy imitation learning guarantees that the performance of the learned policy is bounded by the teacher's performance plus an error term that scales as $O(n\bm{\varepsilon})$, where $n$ is the number of substeps and $\varepsilon$ is the average imitation error (velocity error $\times$ substep size), which is strictly better than the $O(n^2\bm{\varepsilon})$ compounding-error behavior of off-policy behavior cloning.
+\textbf{\edit{Error bounds and convergence.}} \edit{As discussed by \citet{dagger}, on-policy imitation learning guarantees that the performance of the learned policy is bounded by the teacher's performance plus an error term that scales as $O(n\bm{\varepsilon})$, where $n$ is the number of substeps and $\varepsilon$ is the average imitation error per step, which is strictly better than the $O(n^2\bm{\varepsilon})$ compounding-error behavior of off-policy behavior cloning.
 Moreover, the sequence of on-policy iterates converges in performance to the best policy in the function class, under the student's capacity constraint.}